Wind resource assessment: Wind resource maps

 Wind prospecting can begin with the use of such maps, but the lack of accuracy and fine detail make them useful only for preliminary selection of sites for collecting wind speed data.
 With increasing numbers of ground-based measurements from specially installed anemometer stations, as well as operating data from commissioned wind farms, the accuracy of wind resource maps in many countries has improved over time, although coverage in most developing countries is still patchy.
 In addition to the publicly available sources listed above, maps are available as commercial products through specialist consultancies, or users of GIS software can make their own using publicly available GIS data such as the US National Renewable Energy Laboratory's High Resolution Wind Data Set.

 Although the accuracy has improved, it is unlikely that wind resource maps, whether public or commercial, will eliminate the need for on-site measurements for utility-scale wind generation projects.
 However, mapping can help speed up the process of site identification and the existence of high quality, ground-based data can shorten the amount of time that on-site measurements need to be collected.

 In addition to 'static' wind resource atlases which average estimates of wind speed and power density across multiple years, tools such as Renewables.ninja provide time-varying simulations of wind speed and power output from different wind turbine models at an hourly resolution.

 Measurements

 To estimate the energy production of a wind farm, developers must first measure the wind on site.
 Meteorological towers equipped with anemometers, wind vanes, and sometimes temperature, pressure, and relative humidity sensors are installed.
 Data from these towers must be recorded for at least one year to calculate an annually representative wind speed frequency distribution.

+Measurements collected by remote sensing devices such as SODAR and LiDAR are gaining acceptance in the wind industry.
+For offshore measurement campaigns, floating LiDAR systems have become standard.

 Since onsite measurements are usually only available for a short period, data is also collected from nearby long-term reference stations (usually at airports).
 This data is used to adjust the onsite measured data so that the mean wind speeds are representative of a long-term period for which onsite measurements are not available.
 Versions of these maps can be seen and used with software applications such as WindNavigator.